aws-samples/aws-modernization-workshop-base/content/_index.md

 For example, the markdown for this dog is `![An adorable puppy](/images/dog.jpg)` and the image is in the `static/images` folder. <br>
 ![An adorable puppy](/images/dog.jpg)

-### Changing The Menu Logo
-This refers to the logo in the top-left corner.
-In the `layouts/partials` folder, modify the file name to reflect the name of the picture that you have placed in the `static/images` folder.

 ### Creating Links
 The format for creating links is `[Link Display Text](http://example.com)`.
 For example, this link [Hugo Framework](https://gohugo.io/about/what-is-hugo/) was created using `[Hugo Framework](https://gohugo.io/about/what-is-hugo/)`.